Adolar0042/warden/README.md

 ## License

-This project is licensed under the [GPLv3 License](LICENSE.md).
-See the LICENSE file for more information.
+This project is licensed under the [GPL-3.0 License](LICENSE.md).
+See the LICENSE.md file for more information.